geraudmathe/Locomotive-fundamentals/README.md

 When I was a developer at a Chicago web agency, I built numerous custom and unique content management system applications for each of our clients.
 Even though I enjoyed crafting unique back-offices for our clients, it was clear to me that I should spend less time on those kinds of projects so that I may tackle larger ones.
 At this time, there were no open source Rails CMSes fitting both my needs and my vision of ideal CMS.

 Upon returning to France, I kept thinking about what the perfect CMS should be.
 My thoughts were also enhanced by my experiences as a Rails developer in other companies.
-I began coding a prototype which have constantly improved ever since.
-I also spent a lot of time experimenting with many concepts and through process learned a lot about what the perfect CMS should look like.
+I began coding a prototype, and that protoype has been constantly improved ever since.
+I also spent a lot of time experimenting with many concepts and throughout the process, I learned a lot about what the perfect CMS should look like.

-However, I stayed true to what were the basic requirements of my dream CMS and never moved away from them.
+However, I stayed true to basic requirements of my dream CMS and never moved away from them.
 These requirements are:

 - A single instance of LocomotiveCMS should host many sites.
-Once LocomotiveCMS is installed, setting up a new site has to be quick and will not have to require the help of an admin system guy.
+Once LocomotiveCMS is installed, setting up a new site has to be quick and will not require the help of an systems admin guy.
 - It should be effortless for the content editors to edit the site without ruining the layout or, worse, crashing the site.
 - Developing a LocomotiveCMS site should not require Ruby on Rails knowledge.
 - It should be possible and easy to extend and customize LocomotiveCMS in elegant ways.